LTU-RAI/Dsp/README.md

     cmake ..
     sudo make install
 ```
-We tested DSP on Ubuntu 18.04 and 20.04 thuse ROS melodic and noetic.

-In your ROS package path, clone the repository:
+In your ROS workspace, clone the repository:
 ```
     git clone https://github.com/LTU-RAI/Dsp.git
 ```

-Build Dsp `catkin build` from your catkin work space.
+Build Dsp `colcon build --cmake-args -DCMAKE_BUILD_TYPE=Release` from your workspace.
+It is recomended to build in Relese mode.

 ## Quickstart / Minimal Setup
-To use DSL with octomap in gazebo set `frame_id` and `cloud_in` to the map frame used and point-cloud you use in `launch/octomap_gazebo.launch`, make sure you have `tf` configured between the map frame and your odometry.
+To use DSL with octomap in gazebo, set `frame_id` and `cloud_in` to the map frame used and point cloud you use in `launch/octomap_gazebo.launch`, make sure you have `tf` configured between the map frame and your odometry.
 And in dsp_grid3d_gazebo set `odom_topic` to your odometry.
 And finally, change the odometry topic and position reference topic to match your drone's odometry and controller in `src/dsp/path_to_pose.py`.
 The run:
 ```
 roslaunch dsp dsp_3d_start.launch
 ```
-and publich the gole pose to `/dsp/set_goal`.
+and publish the goal pose to `/dsp/set_goal`.
 Observe that the pose has to be inside the map.